A warm, frothy matcha latte with a smooth, earthy flavor and a hint of sweetness. This cozy drink is easy to make and ready in just 5 minutes!

 4.67 from 3 votes

-Green tea matcha latte with almond milk and sweetened with pure maple syrup is a fabulous way to get your caffeine fix.
+Matcha latte with almond milk and sweetened with pure maple syrup (or honey) is a fabulous way to get your caffeine fix.
+This cozy warm beverage is healthy to drink every single day!

 Prep Time 5 minutes